 Melbourne is the cultural capital of Australia, and there are lots of fascinating places to visit in the city, and outside of it!

 During your stay, there will be plenty of things to do in Melbourne, such as visit the world-famous Melbourne Cricket Ground (MCG), check out Federation Square, and visit quirky suburbs such as Fitzroy!

-A 3-day itinerary of Melbourne might be a small amount of time to enjoy the city, but you can cram a lot into this short space of time.
+A 3-day Melbourne itinerary might be a small amount of time to enjoy the city, but you can cram a lot into this short space of time.

 Let’s dive in!